Moving to Dubai from the UK? Here’s everything you need to know

 One thing you need to take care of when moving from Britain to Dubai is the attestation of your certificates and documents according to the Ministry of Labour guidelines.
 This can take considerable time, so make sure it’s ready before you apply for a work permit in Dubai.

-Your certificates must have the Apostille Stamp by the Foreign & Commonwealth Office (FCO) and be attested by the UAE Embassy in London.
+Your certificates must have the Apostille Stamp by the Foreign and Commonwealth Office (FCO) and be attested by the UAE Embassy in London.

 Remember to take enough passport-sized photographs because your first few days after moving to Dubai will involve a lot of form-filling and counter-hopping!